 In order to encourage true global cooperation, we invite all ccTLD managers, both members and non-ccNSO members, to participate in all working groups, as well as to attend all ccNSO meetings.

-Membership of the ccNSO is open for all ccTLD managers responsible for managing an ISO 3166 country-code top-level domain.
+Membership in the ccNSO is open to all ccTLD managers responsible for managing an ISO 3166 country-code top-level domain.
 You can find more information on how to join here.

 From left to right: Gabriella Schittek, Bart Boswinkel,